-The yield size of feminized seeds is in no way inferior to that of regular seeds.
+The yield size of feminized seed strains is in no way inferior to that of regular seeds.
 Here, everything is going to vary greatly from plant to plant because of several attributing factors, including:

 - Genetics.
-For bigger harvests, choose a feminized strain that yields more.
+For bigger harvests, choose a female weed seed strains that yields more.
 At Herbies, each feminized marijuana strain comes with a yield estimate.

 - Light.
 This variable directly converts to yield size.
 The more light your weed plant receives, the bigger yields it will bring.
 In good growing conditions, 1W = 0.5-1g of bud.

 - Nutrients.
-In order to grow bigger buds, your feminized cannabis plants need to eat well.
+In order to grow bigger buds, you need to fertilize the females.
+Your feminized cannabis plants need to eat well.
 Make sure to provide all essential nutrients and look out for signs of nutrient deficiencies.

 Honestly, it’s impossible to make a wrong choice of female seeds at Herbies, because they’re handpicked from the world’s top breeders to be the best.
 However, considering there are easily hundreds of strains, you might find some guidelines helpful.
 So, when choosing feminized seeds at Herbies:

 - Pick Indicas or shorter-sized cannabis strains for growing indoors

 - Pick large Sativas for growing outdoors and reaping the biggest harvests